 BODY AND APPEARANCE

-Body must be in stock appearance to the original vehicle but does not have to match the chassis.
-ALL cars, regardless of body style MUST have a stock roof skin, and B pillars all the way to quarter panels of the make and model body being declared.
+Regardless of body style MUST have a stock roof skin in keeping with the body material used, and B pillars all the way to quarter panels of the make and model body being declared.
 The “A” pillars (windshield posts) may be fabricated as long as they have a close resemblance to factory pieces.
 B pillars may be reshaped to resemble a 2 door car if a 4 door roof is used.

 Fenders and doors may be fabricated using a minimum of 22 gauge standard sheet metal (No aluminum or alloys).
 Must look completely original and must meet approval of tech if fabricated.
 Body must be complete with all doors, fenders, quarter panels, hood, trunk and roof as well as both bumpers.
 All chrome moldings, door handles, nameplates and lights must be removed.
 All doors must be welded or bolted shut to the satisfaction of the tech inspector.